MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-ftp-sftp-http.md

 ---
 title: Troubleshoot the FTP, SFTP and HTTP connectors
 titleSuffix: Azure Data Factory & Azure Synapse
-description: Learn how to troubleshoot issues with the FTP, SFTP and HTTP connectors in Azure Data Factory and Azure Synapse Analytics.
+description: Learn how to troubleshoot issues with the FTP, SFTP and HTTP connectors in Fabric Data Factory and Azure Synapse Analytics.
 author: jianleishen
 ms.subservice: data-movement
 ms.topic: troubleshooting
-ms.date: 01/05/2024
+ms.date: 11/05/2024
 ms.author: jianleishen
 ms.custom: has-adal-ref, synapse
 ---

-# Troubleshoot the FTP, SFTP and HTTP connectors in Azure Data Factory and Azure Synapse
+# Troubleshoot the FTP, SFTP and HTTP connectors in Fabric Data Factory and Azure Synapse

 [!INCLUDE[appliesto-adf-asa-md](includes/appliesto-adf-asa-md.md)]

-This article provides suggestions to troubleshoot common problems with the FTP, SFTP and HTTP connectors in Azure Data Factory and Azure Synapse.
+This article provides suggestions to troubleshoot common problems with the FTP, SFTP and HTTP connectors in Data Factory and Azure Synapse.

 ## FTP